salesforce/apex-mockery/README.md

 ### Mock

 To mock an instance, use the `Mock.forType` method
-It returns a Mock instance containing the stub and all the mechanism to spy/configure how it behaves
+It returns a Mock instance containing the stub and all the mechanism to spy/configure/assert

 ```java
 final Mock myMock = Mock.forType(MyType.class);